-The Technology Analyst, under direction of the Associate Director of Financial Aid performs technical functions of the Office of Student Financial Aid and Scholarships, assists in the Configuring, testing, and scheduling of processes that contribute to the successful operations of the Financial Aid Office.
+The Technology Analyst is a remote position that serves under direction of the Associate Director of Financial Aid performing technical functions of the Office of Student Financial Aid and Scholarships and assisting in the configuration, testing, and scheduling of processes that contribute to the successful operations of the Financial Aid Office.
 Pursue operational objectives pertaining to financial aid application management and review, while working closely with team managers, by assisting in the annual federal, state, and institutional packaging (awarding) process of all undergraduate, graduate, and medical students by scheduling and monitoring processes.
 Assist the office in processing state grants, Federal Direct Loan Program, private loans, and reporting to external agencies.
 Help perform the configuring, testing, and awarding for Ohio University’s flagship scholarship programs (Signature and Excellence) and Ohio College Opportunity Grants (OCOG).
 This includes initial awarding for incoming freshmen and renewal awarding of the three continuing cohort years.

 - Oversees the configuration testing and job scheduling required to successfully support the financial aid office in meeting their goals.